-Free U.S. Shipping on orders over $85.
-No code necessary.
+Free U.S. Shipping on all orders over $50 with code SHIP50

 June 18, 2014